Code-Institute-Submissions/story-chain/README.md

 User story: As a user, I want to be able to edit the new story.

-- A user that is the writer of an story will have buttons presented under that content that allows them to edit it.
+- A user that is the writer of a story will have buttons presented under that content that allows them to edit it.
 This is only visible if the logged in user also matches the user that has submitted the content.
 A pre filled form is given to be edited and after a successful submission, the user is redirected to the home page and presented with an appropriate flash message.
 There is also a button that let's the user cancel it's action and return to the home page if he should so desire.

+- All is working as intended.

 ***Delete story***